Decongestants or nasal sprays may help relieve a stuffy

 use will cause your mucous membranes to swell more than before using the spray

-Drink extra fluids when taking cold
+Drink extra fluids when you are taking cold

 If you are not certain about which decongestant to use,